Have you just written your first book?

 17. Akashic Books

-Akashick Books is based out of Brooklyn, New York and love to work with authors of urban literary fiction and political nonfiction.
+Akashic Books is based out of Brooklyn, New York and love to work with authors of urban literary fiction and political nonfiction.
 They are particularly interested in works of black interest, Caribbean interest, LGBT interest, and more.
-Unfortunately, due to a high level of submissions, they are currently not accepting new submissions at this time, but encourage authors to try again at a later date.
-They do have several flash fiction web submissions available, however.
+Unfortunately, due to a high level of submissions, they are currently not accepting new print submissions at this time but encourage authors to try again at a later date.
+They do, however, have several flash fiction web submissions available.
 If you’re interested in these flash fiction events, feel free to check out their website here for more information.

 Curbside Splendor Publishing was founded in 2009.
 They published fiction, nonfiction, and poetry collections.
 This independent publishing company has produced titles like “Charlatan” by Cris Mazza, “Ars Botanica” by Tim Taranot, and “Body Horror: Capitalism, Fear, Misogyny, Jokes” by Anne Elizabeth Moore.
 While they currently have no open calls for submissions, they encourage first-time authors to check back at a later date.
 This small independent publisher loves to find new talent and work to cultivate their authors’ careers.